CHARM-BDF/charmgpt/custom-mcp-servers/medik-mcp/README.md

 ## Usage

-The server exposes three main tools:
+The server exposes the following main tools:

 ### 1. run-query